-The Terrain Smooth Brush tool 🛪 includes the following options:
+The Terrain Smooth Brush tool options ★ include the following:

-Terrain Smooth Brush Brush Size (m) The brush size in meters defining the radius in which the terrain height is adjusted.
+☆ Terrain Smooth Brush Brush Size (m) The brush size in meters defining the radius in which the terrain height is adjusted.
 Strength (%) Determines the amount the terrain surface is smoothed, ranging from no smoothing (0%) to strong smoothing (100%).
 Continuous Smoothing When you turn on the toggle button, the terrain is smoothed continuously as you click and hold.
 Otherwise, the terrain is smoothed only once.